-The long route of the National Blue Trail starts on the 884 metres tall peak of Írottkő Mountain at the Austrian-Hungarian border.
-It descends to the feet of the mountains, visit the 700 years old Kőszeg town, cross the Little Hungarian Plain and after the fort of Sümeg the long and winding way is continues among the hills and mountains of the Transdanubian Mid-Range Mountains.
-The marked trail reaches Budapest at the half of its route, here the hikers can throw a glance at Budapest from the hills, later the path crosses the Danube at the Danube Bend between the Pilis and Börzsöny Mountains.
+The long route of the National Blue Trail starts on the 884 metres tall peak of Írott-kő Mountain at the Austrian-Hungarian border.
+It descends to the feet of the mountain, visits the 700 years old Kőszeg town, crosses the Little Hungarian Plain and after the fort of Sümeg the long and winding way continues among the hills and mountains of the Transdanubian Mid-Range Mountains.
+The marked trail touches the Balaton Lake and after 500 km run reaches Budapest at the half of its route.
+Here the hikers can throw a glance at the capital from the hills, later the path crosses the Danube at the Danube Bend between the Pilis and Börzsöny Mountains.

-The meandering route of the National Blue Trail goes on along the Northern Mid-Range Mountains, climbs the peaks of the Börzsöny, Mátra, Bükk and Zemplén Mountains, the mild hills of Cserhát and Cserehát Hilly Countries.
+The meandering route of the National Blue Trail goes on along the Northern Mid-Range Mountains, climbs the 800-900 m tall peaks of Börzsöny, Mátra, Bükk and Zemplén Mountains, the mild hills of Cserhát and Cserehát Hilly Countries.
 Along its long route the Trail visits two World Heritage Sites: the old village of Hollókő and the Dripstone Cave of Aggtelek.
-Finally it reaches the small Hollóháza village, where we reach its end at a small monument.
+Finally it reaches the small Hollóháza village at the Hungarian-Slovakian border, where we arrive to its end at a small monument.

 This website is an advertisement, the advertisement of the beautiful Hungarian countryside and the National Blue Trail.
-The editor of this website completed twice this long route, the travelogues were written and photos were taken on those big hikes.
-He has been living in Hungary since his birth, but he recognised this country only on these hike really.
-He felt in love with the mildly waving hills and mountains, friendly people of the small villages, ruins of big fortresses and already forgotten small castles, extinct volcanoes and the whole atmosphere of the Hungarian countryside!
-He thought it is worth bringing their experiences within reach for somebody else.
-He hope the travelogues, the route-altitude profiles, the general information chapter and the other advices will help you, if you decide to visit Hungary, and the National Blue Trail.
+The author of this website completed three times this long route, the travelogues were written and the photos were taken on those big hikes.
+He has been living in Hungary since his birth, but he recognised this country really only on these hikes.
+He felt in love with the mildly waving hills and mountains, with the friendly people of the small villages, with the ruins of big fortresses and already forgotten small castles, extinct volcanoes and the whole atmosphere of the Hungarian countryside!
+He thought it is worth bringing his experiences within reach for somebody else.
+He hopes, the travelogues, the route-altitude profiles, the general information chapter and the other advices will help you, if you decide to visit Hungary, and hike along the National Blue Trail!